 ChartThrob: A Tool for Printing Digital Negatives

 A few months back at a PHIG meeting, I met Thomas Howard, and saw how he was using charts to hand-profile his process for making digital negatives for platinum-process contact printing.
-I figured this could be automated, so: I automated it, and made a program called ChartThrob.
-I let a few folks on APUG and now HybridPhoto try it out, and after a few unexpected glitches (who knew Photoshop could have fractional pixels?), it's ready for public
+I figured this could be automated, so: I automated it, and made a program called ChartThrob, which runs right inside Adobe Photoshop.
+I let a few folks on APUG and now HybridPhoto try it out, and after a few unexpected glitches (who knew Photoshop could have fractional pixels?), it was ready for public, free-for-everyone

 Version: 1.14 — April 2016

 Typically, "Save As..." this (for Windows - Mac is similar):